posmikdc/cnn/README.md

 ## Deer, Frogs, or Trucks?

 Using a Convolutional Neural Net (CNN), I determine whether the pictures are deer, frogs, or trucks.
 I design a Neural Net that includes three convolutional layers (they pick up on the structure in the picture) and feed the output into dense layers.
 The classification accuracy is just over 90%.
-Additionally, I apply Grad CAM to visualize which image structure led to the classification decision:
+Additionally, I apply Grad CAM to visualize which image structure led to the classification decision.
+Here is an example using a cat and a dog:

 ![ChartChat1-3](https://miro.medium.com/max/1186/0*D4FATkIeWp61o9zo.jpg)